 firmware and has partly analysed its properties.

-Hacker Stefan Marsiske has since exploited the algorithm and has
+Hacker Stefan Marsiske has since analysed the algorithm and has

 demonstrated its weakness.